barcesat/lstty/README.md

-Your README structure is mostly clear, but there are a few inconsistencies and redundancies.
-Here's an improved and correctly ordered version:

----

 # lstty

 `lstty` is a Python-based command-line tool to list available serial ports.
 It prints the name of the serial port, the type of port, and if it's a USB port, it will include the VID, PID, and product name.
 Currently, there are no command-line parameters—just run `lstty` to see the output.